Sean Mannion (American football): Professional career

+Pre-draft

-Mannion was rated as the sixth best quarterback in the 2015 NFL Draft by NFLDraftScout.com.
+Mannion was rated as the sixth best quarterback in the 2015 NFL draft by NFLDraftScout.com.

 St. Louis / Los Angeles Rams

-Mannion was selected by the St. Louis Rams in the third round, 89th overall, of the 2015 NFL Draft.
+Mannion was selected by the St. Louis Rams in the third round, 89th overall, of the 2015 NFL draft.
 He started his career as the third-string quarterback behind Case Keenum and Nick Foles in his rookie year in 2015.

-2015 season

 Mannion played in his first NFL game of his career during a Week 12 matchup against the Cincinnati Bengals in which the Rams lost 31–7.
 He was put in the game late in the fourth quarter, in relief of Nick Foles.
-He completed 6 passes out of 7 attempts for 31 yards, posting an 85.1 passer (QB) rating.
+He completed 6 passes out of 7 attempts for 31 yards, posting an 85.1 passer rating.

-2016 season

-Mannion started 2016 as the second-string backup quarterback behind starter Case Keenum and ahead of the first overall pick of the 2016 NFL Draft, Jared Goff.
+Mannion started 2016 as the second-string backup quarterback behind starter Case Keenum and ahead of the first overall pick of the 2016 NFL draft, Jared Goff.
 In the season-opening 28–0 loss against the San Francisco 49ers, Goff took over as the second-string quarterback, demoting Mannion back as the third-string backup quarterback.
 Mannion was promoted to second-string for the final two weeks of the season.
 In Week 17, on New Year's Day, Mannion completed 3 of 6 passes for 19 yards and an interception after starter Jared Goff was subbed out of the game in a 44–6 blowout loss to the Arizona Cardinals.

-2017 season

 Mannion started the 2017 season as the backup to Goff after Keenum went to the Minnesota Vikings during free agency.
 In the season opener against the Indianapolis Colts, Mannion came into the game to finish up in relief of Goff after the Rams were up 46–9 and again in Week 15 when they were up 42–7 over the Seattle Seahawks.
-Due to head coach Sean McVay resting most of his starters for the playoffs and having the playoff seed locked in, Mannion started the regular season finale against the San Francisco 49ers.
+Due to head coach Sean McVay resting most of his starters for the playoffs and having the playoff seed locked in, Mannion started the regular season finale against the 49ers.
 Mannion was 20-of-34 for 169 yards with no touchdowns or interceptions in the 34–13 loss.

-2018 season

 With Goff remaining as the starter, Mannion appeared in three games in relief roles in the 2018 season.
 The Rams reached Super Bowl LIII, but lost 13–3 to the New England Patriots.

-Minnesota Vikings
+Minnesota Vikings (first stint)

-On April 7, 2019, Mannion signed with the Minnesota Vikings.
+On April 7, 2019, Mannion signed with the Vikings.
 Mannion made his debut with the Vikings in Week 17 against the Chicago Bears as a result of the Vikings resting their starters with a playoff berth already clinched.
 During the game, Mannion threw for 126 yards and two interceptions in the 21–19 loss.

 On March 19, 2020, Mannion re-signed with the Vikings.
 He didn't appear in a game in 2020 as the backup to Kirk Cousins.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On July 31, 2021, Mannion signed with the Seattle Seahawks.
 He was released on September 1, 2021.